VSecLab/OpenData/KubeEdge-QUATIC25/README.md

 # On the Edge of Security: Threat-Driven Pentest of KubeEdge with ESSecA

-This repository contains the resources for the peper "On the Edge of Security: Threat-Driven Pentest of KubeEdge with ESSecA".
+This repository contains the resources for the paper "On the Edge of Security: Threat-Driven Pentest of KubeEdge with ESSecA".
 The tool used to generate the Threat Model, the Risk Analysis, and the Attack Plan is developed by our team and is available at [Pennet](https://pennet.vseclab.it/).

 ## Authors
 - [Felice Moretta](felice.moretta@unicampania.it)